javers/javers.github.io/documentation/jql-examples/index.md

 By default, `SHALLOW` scope is used and
 Shadows are created only from snapshots selected directly in the JQL query.
-When you choose `COMMIT_DEPTH` scope, the query is slower, but JaVers tries to rebuild original object graphs (see [ShadowScope]({{ site.javadoc_url }}index.html?org/javers/repository/jql/ShadowScope.html) enum).
+When you choose `COMMIT_DEEP` scope, the query is slower, but JaVers tries to rebuild original object graphs (see [ShadowScope]({{ site.javadoc_url }}index.html?org/javers/repository/jql/ShadowScope.html) enum).